What Is an Electric Actuator Valve

 Motor

 The control torque of the motor is not determined until after all of its specifications have been determined.
-When it is operating within the time limit that has been set, the motor will not go over the load capacity.
+When operating within the set time limit, the motor will not exceed its load capacity.

 Power Voltage